-- PMOC Observations: There have been a number of changes in the PCEP's management team, including new hires and reassignments.
-Although the team appears to be working well together, the PMOC's opinion is that it is still in the formational stage especially with respect to the various start-up, testing and rail activation activities.
-The PMOC expects this to improve with the passage of time and particularly following initial energization of the system. - The PMOC is conducting a modified Readiness for Service Review related to initial electrification of Segment 4 and testing of the EMUs.
-This work is being performed under a programmatic Task Order. - The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
+- ➤ PMOC Observations: The PMOC is conducting a modified Readiness for Service Review related to the initial electrification of Segment 4 and testing of the EMUs.
+This work is being performed under a programmatic Task Order. - ➤ The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
 The PMOC continues to encourage all parties to communicate openly to avoid confusion.
-The PMOC observes that overall coordination between the JPB and BBII is improving under the PCEP's new leadership and through the renewed vigorous partnering effort. - Unexpected issues continue to arise as the contractors and the PCEP team begin the testing and commissioning process for Segment 4.
+The PMOC observes that overall coordination between the JPB and BBII is improving under the PCEP's new leadership and through the renewed vigorous partnering effort. - ➤ Unexpected issues continue to arise as the contractors and the PCEP team begin the testing and commissioning process for Segment 4.
 Completion of the integrated master schedule should provide the PCEP team with an effective tool to manage both planned and unplanned events.